l7mp/stunner/README.md

 ### Access control

-The ultimate condition for a secure STUNner deployment is correctly configured access control that restricts external users to open transport relay connections inside the cluster.
+The ultimate condition for a secure STUNner deployment is a correctly configured access control regime that restricts external users to open transport relay connections inside the cluster.
 The ACL must make sure that only the media servers, and only on a limited set of UDP ports, can be reached externally.
 The STUNner installation comes with a default `NetworkPolicy` that locks down *all* access from STUNner to the rest of the workload (not even Kube DNS is allowed).
 This is to enforce the security best practice that the access permissions of STUNner be carefully customized before deployment.

-It is a good practice to configure the ACL so that STUNner can access only the media server ports used by WebRTC media connection endpoints, and *nothing else*.
-Thanks to the versatility of Kubernetes, this is very [simple](https://kubernetes.io/docs/concepts/services-networking/network-policies) to do with a `NetworkPolicy`.
-For instance, in our [Kurento demo](#demo), STUNner is deployed into the `default` namespace and all STUNner pods are labeled as `app=stunner`, and the media server runs in the same namaspace using the label `app=kms`.
+An example can be found in the [Kurento demo](#demo).
+Here, STUNner is deployed into the `default` namespace and all STUNner pods are labeled as `app=stunner`, and the media server runs in the same namaspace using the label `app=kms`.
 In addition, WebRTC endpoints on the Kurento server are assigned from the UDP port range [10000:20000].
-Then, the below `NetworkPolicy` ensures that all access from any STUNner pod to any media server pod is allowed over any UDP port between 10000 and 20000, and all other network access is denied.
+Then, the below `NetworkPolicy` ensures that all access from any STUNner pod to any media server pod is allowed over any UDP port between 10000 and 20000, and all other network access from STUNner is denied.

 ```yaml
 apiVersion: networking.k8s.io/v1